Nicholas Paul plays Game 7 hero as Lightning oust Leafs - NewsBreak

 Tampa Bay had an 8-6 advantage in shots on goal after one period.

 John Tavares put the puck in the net for Toronto at 8:32 of the second period.
-It did not count, however, because Justin Holl had been called for interference.
+It did not count, however, because Justin Holl was called for interference.

 Tampa Bay applied furious pressure on the power play, but Toronto was able to survive.